 Answer

-The #1 is correct with the right positions of punctuation.
+The #1 is correct with “I ask you to do the same.”

 Finally, here is the most famous sentence of the English language.